Using Power Query in Excel: Simplify Data Cleaning and Transformation

 9. Creating Custom Columns

-2. Enter a formula using M-code, Power Query’s formula language.
+2. Write a formula using Power Query M-code

 10. Loading Data Back to Excel